 - First, we should understand that every website is different.
-Even if your website designer outright claim they can complete your website within 2 to 3 months, there’s a high chance that it will not happen.
+Even if your website designer outright claims they can complete your website within 2 to 3 months, there’s a high chance that it will not happen.
 This is because they have not completely understood the kind of website you want them to build.

 - Second, several factors can cause delay.
 Sometimes unanticipated events could extend the launch date further.
 If you pressure your web designer to meet your deadline, you could risk the quality of your website.
-Your website could be incomplete with unfixed bugs and this could negatively affect the audience’s experience on your website.
+Your website could be incomplete with unfixed bugs and this could negatively affect the audience’s experience with your website.

 Here are the different stages of building a website that we will discuss in this topic:

 - The Planning Stage (1 week up to 3 weeks)